What is MAP?

 How to detect a MAP violation

-If you have many products and many retailers who you’re collaborating with, monitoring everything manually is an impossible task.
+If you have many products and many retailers with who you’re collaborating, monitoring everything manually is an impossible task.
 A much smarter option is to have an automated tool, such as Price2Spy, that will do it for you.